 Know What’s In Your Garden

-By now you’ve been made very aware of the importance of beneficial insects in the garden — both pollinators and predators.
-You’ve been instructed to encourage the good guys into your garden and celebrate their appearance.
-All of which is good and correct.
+It is good to understand the importance of beneficial insects in the garden — both pollinators and predators.
+We try to encourage the good guys into our gardens and celebrate their appearance.

-Except…how can you be sure that the less-than-cuddly-looking-four-legged creatures walking amongst your blossoms are the right ones?
-After all, heroes aren’t necessarily handsome (although we always assume that they must be).
+Except…how can you be sure that the less-than-cuddly-looking four-legged creatures walking amongst your blossoms are the right ones?
+After all, heroes aren’t necessarily handsome (although we always assume they must be).
 No, your knights-in-shining-armor may have a face only a mother could love — or a gardener.

-Yet I wonder how many ladybug children are killed simply because they don’t have Brad Pitt good-looks.
+Yet I wonder how many ladybug children are killed simply because they don’t have Brad Pitt’s good looks.
 If you didn’t shudder when I mentioned the little darlings, then you probably haven’t met them.
 If you can picture a cross between an alligator and a lobster wearing black and orange/red leather biker pants — only creepier — then you’re on the right track.
-As far as looks go, ladybug larvae have nothing in common their charming parents.
-Another example of a less-than-lovely beneficial insect is the Damsel Bug.
-As the old saying goes; she’s plainer than a mud fence.
+As far as looks go, ladybug larvae have nothing in common with their charming parents.

 There are over 300 types of Ladybugs just in North America

-Ladybugs come in many colors besides red: like pink, yellow, white, orange and black.
-See more at: http://www.ladybuglady.com/ladybugweb9.htm#sthash.QnKjNGBh.dpuf
+Ladybugs come in many colors besides red: pink, yellow, white, orange, and black.